 - Babies born: 6,724

 Grace seems like a traditional, religious name that is rooted in Latin heritage and means "blessing” or "favor.”
 The name was dormant for most of the 20th century, but reached new popularity in the mid-1990s and has continued to rise.

-Luna translates literally as "moon,” and has been on the rise of baby names ever since J.K Rowling introduced her "Harry Potter" character, Luna Lovegood.
+Luna translates literally as "moon,” and has been increasing in popularity ever since J.K Rowling introduced her "Harry Potter" character, Luna Lovegood.
 Another famous Luna is Chrissy Teigen and John Legend’s daughter, born in 2016.

 Madison is of German and English descent and means “son of a mighty warrior.”
 There are many spellings of the name, including Madyson, Maddison, and Madisson, but Madison is by far the most popular.
 While Madison was always a common name, it started to rise in 2007.

 - Babies born: 7,089

 Victoria is the female version of Victor; in English and Latin, the name means "victory” and "victorious.”
 It also has strong English roots because of the royal Family and Queen Victoria.
 Victoria has remained generally popular throughout the years.

 - Babies born: 7,182